byu-oit/handel/docs/getting-started/tutorial-creating-an-app.rst

 * :ref:`consuming-service-dependencies`
 * :ref:`service-events`

-Those documents will give you the information you need to get started using Handel.
+Those documents will give you more information on the design and usage of Handel, particularly how you can use Handel's dependencies to wire services together.

 Learn how to configure the different service types
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-See the :ref:`supported-services` section, which contains information about the different services you can deploy using Handel.
+Once you understand Handel's basic configuration, see the :ref:`supported-services` section, which contains information about the different services you can deploy using Handel.
 Each service page in that section will give the following information:

-* Service features that aren't yet supported in Handel.
-* Configuring the service in your Handel file
+* How to configure the service in your Handel file.
 * How to consume the service in other services (if applicable).
 * How to produce events to other services (if applicable).

 Set up a continuous delivery pipeline
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Handel itself can run anywhere, but the best way to run Handel is inside a continuous delivery pipeline.
-AWS provides the CodePipeline service for continuous delivery pipelines.
-Handel provides a companion tool, called `Handel-CodePipeline <http://handel-codepipeline.readthedocs.io>`_, that helps you easily create these pipelines running Handel for your deploy.
+Handel can run anywhere, from your laptop to a build server.
+The recommended way to run Handel is inside a `Continuous Delivery <https://en.wikipedia.org/wiki/Continuous_delivery>`_ pipeline.
+There are many options available on the market, and AWS provides the CodePipeline service for creating these pipelines.

+Handel provides a companion tool, called `Handel-CodePipeline <http://handel-codepipeline.readthedocs.io>`_, that helps you easily create these CodePipelines    running Handel for your deploy.